traez/full-stack-mern-todo-app/README.md

 ### What I learned

-- The existence and use of MongoDB Compass
-- That Git still creates branch as master by default, hence Githubs "git branch -m master main" rename command
-- In future MERN projects i should consider using a .env file for fetch url in the frontend.
-So I can change more sensibly from a single source.
-- Frontend and Backend both deployed on render here.
-Not bad.
-(Vercel was spared for frontend.
-Note that with Next.js server actions, both frontend and backend go on Vercel.
-Next.js framework being a substitute for Expressjs framework).
+- Developed this React client application, constructing the frontend and incorporating it into the backend as a static file after building it using 'npm run build.'
+To ensure seamless communication, I employed a proxy in the package.json file and utilized relative paths for endpoint calls from the frontend.

+- An alternative way of crafting this project would have been to making sure the backend and frontend are stored in separate repositories.
+In such a case I would further implement Cross-Origin Resource Sharing (CORS) policies to facilitate communication between them.

+- This experience has equipped me with the skills to efficiently refactor a previous project, addressing incomplete deployments and enhancing overall deployment processes.

 ### Continued development

 - More increasingly complex MERN stack projects.

 ### Useful resources